 - 1. Secure the Machine: Place the button maker on a flat, stable surface.
 Ensure the press is stable.
-If needed, secure it with clamps. - 2.
-Prepare the Circle Cutter: Test with scrap paper to ensure proper sizing and alignment - 3.
+If necessary, secure it with clamps or screws. - 2.
+Prepare the Circle Cutter: Test with scrap paper to ensure proper sizing and alignment. - 3.
 Load Button Supplies: Prepare the button components shells (fronts), mylar (clear covers), backing rings, and pin backs.
+See video on page 4 for loading instructions.